apache/geode/geode-book/README.md

 Apache Geode provides the full source for the Apache Geode User Guide in markdown format (see `{geode-project-dir}/geode-docs/CONTRIBUTE.md`).
 For every Apache Geode release the user guide is built and published to http://geode.apache.org/docs/.
 Users can build the markdown into an HTML user guide using [Bookbinder](https://github.com/pivotal-cf/bookbinder) and the instructions below.

-Bookbinder is a Ruby gem that binds  a unified documentation web application from markdown, html, and/or DITA source material.
-The source material for bookbinder must be stored either in local directories or in GitHub repositories.
+Bookbinder is a Ruby gem (available at [rubygems.org](https://rubygems.org/gems/bookbindery/) ) that binds a unified documentation web application from markdown, html, and/or DITA source material.
+The source material for Bookbinder must be stored either in local directories or in GitHub repositories.
 Bookbinder runs [Middleman](http://middlemanapp.com/) to produce a Rackup app that can be deployed locally or as a web application.

 ## Automatic build